*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What I love about rosemary sage tea and why I try to drink it when studying or research a topic is that savory flavor.
 It almost feels like you are sipping on a nice soup.

-It has the consistency of tea and there are still no calories or caffeine in this blend but the flavor reminds me of a good rosemary soup that helps me forget about food and focus on the study at hand.
+It has the consistency of tea and there are still no calories or caffeine in this blend.
+The flavor reminds me of a good rosemary soup.
+That helps me forget about food and focus on the study at hand.

 Where To Buy Rosemary Sage Tea